 - Off: Query collection is turned off entirely.

-- Raw: If you are confident that full query data collection will not impact your data security, you can change the setting to
+- Raw: If you are confident that full query data collection will not impact your data security or your users' privacy, you can change the setting to

 Raw, which will record all query values.

 You can edit database query collection with the